7-OH Legal StatusUpdated

 - Is Tennessee considering new 7-OH legislation?

 - Yes.
-HB 1647 / SB 1655 (Matthew Davenport's Law) (Passed TN House 2026-04-02; pending in Senate).
-Would make kratom possession a Class D felony, sale a Class B felony, and sale to minors a Class A felony, effective July 1, 2026.
+HB 1649 (Matthew Davenport's Law) (Passed House 78-9 (Apr 8), Senate 23-3 (Apr 16), transmitted to Gov. Lee May 6, 2026).
+Makes kratom possession a Class A misdemeanor, sale/manufacturing a Class C felony, and sale to minors a Class B felony, effective July 1, 2026.
+Mandates kratom testing in overdose investigations.

 - What happens if I already bought 7-OH and Tennessee's law changes?